KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

                     \"VP_VULKANINFO_[DEVICE_NAME]_[DRIVER_VERSION].json\"
                     of the first gpu in the system.
 [-j=<gpu-number>, --json=<gpu-number>]
-                    For a multi-gpu system, a single gpu can be targetted by specifying the gpu-number associated with the gpu of interest.
+                    For a multi-gpu system, a single gpu can be targeted by specifying the gpu-number associated with the gpu of interest.
 This number can be determined by running vulkaninfo without any options specified.